 $ANSIBLE_LIBRARYtakes a colon-separated list like

 After you save your module file in one of these locations, Ansible loads it and you can use it in any local task, playbook, or role.

 ansible localhost -m my_custom_module.
 You should see the output for that module.

 ansible-doc -t module my_custom_module.
 You should see the documentation for that module.

-Ansible loads plugins automatically too, loading each type of plugin separately from a directory named for the type of plugin.
+Ansible loads plugins automatically too, and loads each type of plugin separately from a directory named for the type of plugin.
 Here’s the full list of plugin directory names:

-To load your local plugins automatically, create or add them in any of these locations:
+To load your local plugins automatically, add them in any of these locations:

 ANSIBLE_plugin_type_PLUGINSenvironment variable (these variables, such as

 the directory named for the correct